To view a linked document, click on the title to open it in your browser.

 The main focus of our library is inclusion, disability specific information, teaching and parenting support, and curriculum content.
 Our aim is to assist parents/guardians and educators with the information they require to meet the specific needs of children who have identified special needs within the context of everyday routines and activities at home, in the community or in licensed child care programs.
 Through the resources in our library we hope to support parents/guardians and educators by demystifying labels and diagnoses in order to build on commonalities and encourage the active participation of all children with each other and their environments as they grow, play and learn together.

-Our library is available to all.
+Our library is available to all at no cost.
 All borrowers who use the library are asked to fill out a membership form.

 Click on the following link for more information on our library policy and procedures.